-The complex weave patterns necessary to perform the numerous tasks associated with modern forming fabric construction require the yarns to follow convoluted paths, but paths that intersect fairly infrequently so that the yarn systems can function somewhat independent of one another.
-The downside of this is that the infrequent interlacing result in a fabric which deflects rather easily in the diagonal, a term commonly referred to as sleaziness.

-Starting with plain weave top cloth, which is the "tightest" weave pattern, and then following with the unique internal binding yarn structure, the ESB achieves the maximum values available for this property.
+The complex weave patterns necessary to perform the numerous tasks associated with modern forming fabric construction require the yarns to follow convoluted paths, but paths that High speed operation, particularly on twin wire applications, requires a high level of stability in both the MD and the CMD intersect fairly infrequently so that the yarn systems can function somewhat independent of one another.
+The downside of this is sleaziness - in other words, the infrequent interlacing result in a fabric which deflects rather easily in the diagonal.
+Starting with plain weave top cloth (the "tightest" weave pattern), then following with the unique internal binding yarn structure, the ESB achieves the maximum values available for this property.
 This type of fabric distortion is tested in a standard apparatus.